 New Poll Shows Mitt Romney on the Cusp of Iowa Victory

-Not only was the place packed with standing, clapping likely Iowa caucus goers, the atrium outside the room held three times as many people clamoring to get in to see the former Massachusetts governor.
+Not only was the place packed with standing, clapping likely Iowa caucusgoers, but the atrium outside the room held three times as many people clamoring to get in to see the former Massachusetts governor.

 The highly predictive Des Moines Register poll released Saturday night showed Romney poised to win the Tuesday caucuses with 24 percent of the vote, Rep. Ron Paul in striking distance at 22 percent, and former Pennsylvania senator Rick Santorum taking over third place back at 15 percent.

 A win for Romney among the evangelical-heavy Iowa voters, combined with a victory in next week’s more liberal New Hampshire primary, would seem to make him nearly impossible to beat for the five other Republicans who are battling among themselves to become the anti-Romney, but running out of time and money to actually edge him out for the nomination.